DaemonJavox/Uni-Manager/README.md

 # How do I install the environment?
 Below are the steps to:

-# …or create a new repository on the command line
 echo "# Uni-Manager" >> README.md
 git init
 git add README.md